qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 Editing model help files and meta-information
 ---------------------------------------------

 You can document your models from the modeler itself.
-Just click on the **[Edit model help]** button and a dialog like the one shown next will appear.
+Just click on the :guilabel:`Edit Model Help` button and a dialog like the one shown next will appear.

 .. _figure_help_edition: